Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 Since RMAN-based backup type is the preferred solution, here are some of the most noticeable advantages of using it:

 • Binary compression.
-This type of compression mechanism is integrated in the Oracle database as a system and its main purpose is to reduce the overall size of an average backup.
+This type of compression mechanism is integrated into the Oracle database as a system, and its main purpose is to reduce the overall size of an average backup.

 • Automated database duplication.
-A number of features implemented in Oracle allows for easy creation of your database’s copy using a large number of storage configurations.
+A number of features implemented in Oracle allow for easy creation of your database’s copy using a large number of storage configurations.

 • Block media recovery.
 If the amount of corrupt data is relatively small, you don’t really need to restore the entire backup to fix it – this feature is called block media recovery and can be used without taking the file itself offline, as well.